 Our health impact estimates differ from past work, as we compare historical changes (both negative and positive), whereas previous studies have looked at the impact of hypothetical additions in greenspace.
 Brochu et al. estimated that 0.1 increases in NDVI were associated with 200, 170, and 150 fewer deaths per 100,000 across 35 American cities among those 65 and older in 2000, 2010, and 2019, respectively.
-We estimated that NDVI changes were associated with an average of 2.67 more deaths per 100,000 across the entire North American population.
-We found that NDVI decreased over our study period, explaining the difference in sign of our results.
+We estimated that NDVI changes were associated with an average of 2.67 more deaths per 100,000 across the entire set of North American cities.
+Our results include the total population rather than those 65 and older and is inclusive of 57 cities including 8 Canadian cities.
+For these reasons, the magnitude of the results is not directly comparable.
+Furthermore, we found that NDVI decreased in North American cities over our study period, explaining the difference in sign of our results.
 Barboza et al. estimated health impacts of increasing NDVI to the World Health Organization’s recommendation of universal access to greenspace and reported large variability across European cities ranging from 1-59 fewer deaths per 100,000 inhabitants among adults 20 years and older.
 Our health impact estimate of the associated mortality change from NDVI changes across European cities was 0.41 fewer deaths per 100,000 (range: 24.44 fewer to 13.75 more).
+Because European cities experienced both positive and negative changes in NDVI over the study period, our overall results are smaller in magnitude than those found by Barboza et al.